ibm-cloud-docs/dns-svcs/dns-records.md

 After the records are imported, you can review the details of the import status, including the number of files that successfully uploaded and which records could not be uploaded.
 If you need to upload additional files, click **Upload more files** and repeat the import steps.
 Click the **X** icon in the top right of the panel to close the import panel.

-## Export resource records in the UI
+## Export resource records in the console
 {: #ui-export-records}
 {: ui}